maddy1432/maddy1432/README.md

 - 👋 Hi, I’m @Manideep
 - 👀 I’m interested in ...internet of things
-- 🌱 I’m currently learning ...Btech Computer science and engeeniring and iot
+- 🌱 I’m currently pursuing my ...Btech Computer science and engeeniring and iot
 - 💞️ I’m looking to collaborate on ...app developement
 - 📫 How to reach me ...github
 - 😄 Pronouns: ..
 Manideep